What Are The “45-Day Nomination Period” Rules For A 1031 Exchange?

-Mark has a $200,000 capital gain and invites a tax liability of around $70,000 in consolidated taxes upon the sale of the property.
-Only $130,000 remains available to be reinvested.
-He would be able to acquire a $520,000 new property, assuming a 25% down payment and a 75% loan-to-value ratio,
+An investor has a $200,000 capital gain and incurs a tax liability of approximately $70,000 in combined taxes when the property is traded.
+Only $130,000 is available to reinvest in another property.
+Assuming a 25% down payment and a 75% loan-to-value ratio, the seller would just be able to purchase a $520,000 new property.